nataliefrancis/project-1/My_README.md

 # Horror Movie Trivia

 This is a two player game with the first player answering 5 trivia questions about horror movies.
 The second player will go next and also answer 5 questions.
-Each player has only 30 seconds.
 The winner will win $1,000,000*.
 To start, simply click "Play" and the game will prompt each player when it is their turn.

 ###### * *Not available in all locations.*